divyapriya3337-del/Web-development/README.md

 Can be used for long-term browser data
 Used for temporary session data
 Session Storage is used to store data temporarily in the browser.
 It provides methods such as setItem(), getItem(), removeItem(), and clear().
+JavaScript Error Handling
+Definition
+Error handling is the process of detecting and handling errors in a JavaScript program so that the program can respond properly instead of stopping unexpectedly.
+Main Keywords
+1. try
+Contains the code that may produce an error.
+2. catch
+Handles the error if one occurs.
+3. finally
+Executes whether an error occurs or not.
+4. throw
+Used to create a custom error.
+Example
+try {
+  let result = 10 / 0;
+  console.log(result);
+} catch (error) {
+  console.log("An error occurred");
+} finally {
+  console.log("Program completed");
+}
+Example with throw
+let age = 15;

+try {
+  if (age < 18) {
+    throw new Error("Age must be 18 or above");
+  }
+} catch (error) {
+  console.log(error.message);
+}
+Output:
+Age must be 18 or above
+Advantages
+Prevents unexpected program termination.
+Helps identify errors.
+Improves application reliability.
+Makes debugging easier.
+JavaScript error handling is used to detect and handle errors in a program.
+The main keywords are try, catch, finally, and throw.
+JavaScript Promises
+Definition
+A Promise is an object in JavaScript that represents the eventual result of an asynchronous operation.
+It can either succeed or fail.
+For example, fetching data from a server may take some time.
+A Promise helps handle the result when the operation finishes.
+Promise States
+A Promise has three states:
+Pending – The operation is still in progress.
+Fulfilled – The operation completed successfully.
+Rejected – The operation failed.
+Creating a Promise
+let promise = new Promise((resolve, reject) => {
+  let success = true;

+  if (success) {
+    resolve("Operation successful");
+  } else {
+    reject("Operation failed");
+  }
+});
+Using .then() and .catch()
+.then() → Handles a successful result.
+.catch() → Handles an error.
+promise
+  .then(result => {
+    console.log(result);
+  })
+  .catch(error => {
+    console.log(error);
+  });
+Output:
+Operation successful
+Using async and await
+Promises are commonly used with async and await. async function getData() {
+  try {
+    let result = await promise;
+    console.log(result);
+  } catch (error) {
+    console.log(error);
+  }
+}

+getData();
+Advantages of Promises
+Handles asynchronous operations.
+Makes code easier to manage.
+Helps avoid deeply nested callbacks.
+Works with .then(), .catch(), and async/await.
+Promise is a JavaScript object that represents the result of an asynchronous operation.
+It has three states: Pending, Fulfilled, and Rejected.
+Promises can be handled using .then(), .catch(), and async/await.